 Window Shopping on Rue de Rive and Rue du Rhone – Gawk at the fashions and jewelry lining Geneva’s most extravagant streets, but try not to look at the price tags.
 Repose at one of the cafés at Place du Molard or Place de la Fusterie for some first class people watching.

-Paquis and Les Grottes – Explore Geneva’s most international districts located just north and east of Gare Cornavin.
+Paquis and Les Grottes – Explore Geneva’s most international districts located just earth and north of Gare Cornavin.
 Try one of the area’s many ethnic restaurants and don’t forget the shopping.
 The Schtrumpfs Building located at 23-29 Rue Louis-Favre in Les Grottes is a fantastical architectural icon that defies description.

 Plainpalais Flea Market – Mingle with the locals at Geneva’s largest outdoor flea market open Wednesdays and Sundays from 08:00 to 17:00 rain or shine (even though during rainy days its almost empty).
 Antiques, records, vintage clothing and other curios await savvy bargain hunters.

 The Salève – Ride the gondola up Geneva’s backyard mountain and enjoy breathtaking views of the surrounding Alps and the city below.
 Of course if you’re feeling fit, you can hike up along one of the Saleve’s many marked trails.